 - Make it usable – Forget slow-loading tapes and corrupt disks.
 Fast loading is essential.

 - Something special – It should be a collectable or one I have a connection to.

 Recent casualties were my Apple ][e (no disks), Acorn ARM (wouldn’t boot) and Commodore VIC 20 (poor state).
 Next up is my Acorn BBC Micro B:

 My ‘Beeb’ is in good condition and works well although the case screws have long since disappeared (a common theme in my collection) and it needed a good clean.
 These older mechanical keyboards attract dust and dirt.

 Schools were filled with BBCs in the 80s and I’ve written about the origins of this love affair before.
 I learned first BBC BASIC and then some 6502 assembly (mixing it with Basic) while at school.
 I later picked this machine up around 91 after seeing a local paper advertisement.

 A giant twin 5.25″ drive housing system (shown above) contained my one still-functional floppy drive.
 I want to read physical disks but keep the minimal footprint so, I transplanted the floppy drive into a 5.25″ externally powered CD-ROM enclosure.
 Big reduction.

 The BBC Micro has a few video output options – UHF, composite over BNC and RGB over 6-pin DIN connector.
-By a staggering coincidence the pin out is identical to the Amstrad CPC so works directly my Amstrad monitor, no adaptor cable required this time!
+By a staggering coincidence the pin out is identical to the Amstrad CPC so works directly my Amstrad monitor, no adapter cable required this time!

 Replacement media, SD cards via GoSDC

 SD cards are my replacement storage of choice for vintage systems.
 I chose John Kortink’s GoSDC for the following reasons: